Sawuare/misk/README.txt

-  hj2fb - paint HJ images on the Linux framebuffer device hj2png - write an HJ image to a PNG file hjjs - write some HJ J-sequences limits - print every standard limit in <limits.h>
+  hj2fb - paint HJ images on the Linux framebuffer device hj2png - write an HJ image to a PNG file hjjs - write some HJ J-sequences hxy - write an HXY image to a PNG file limits - print every standard limit in <limits.h>
   midi - print a table of MIDI note number, notation, and frequency morse - encode arguments into printable adapted International Morse code